PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 6 (blk) | GND | GND

 The product package includes a convenient debug cable that can be connected to the `DSU7` port.
-This spits out an FTDI cable for connecting the [PX4 System Console](https://dev.px4.io/master/en/debug/system_console.html) to a computer USB port, and SWD pins used for SWD/JTAG debugging.
+This splits out an FTDI cable for connecting the [PX4 System Console](https://dev.px4.io/master/en/debug/system_console.html) to a computer USB port, and SWD pins used for SWD/JTAG debugging.

 ![CUAV Debug cable](../../assets/flight_controller/cuav_v5_nano/cuav_nano_debug_cable.jpg)